appbaseio/Docs/content/docs/search/reactivesearch-api/reference.md

 | `Object` | `all`                       | false    |

 **Example Playground**:
-<iframe src="https://play.reactivesearch.io/embed/fnTtSJmMehxSn3AAJWwi"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>
+<iframe src="https://play.reactivesearch.io/embed/fnTtSJmMehxSn3AAJWwi"  style="width:100%; height:100%; border:1px solid;  overflow:hidden;min-height:400px;" title="rs-playground-Nbpi1vkkywun82Z8aqFP"></iframe>

 ### highlight

 This property can be used to enable the highlighting in the returned results.
 If set to `false`, [highlightField](/docs/search/reactivesearch-api/reference/#highlightfield) and [customHighlight](/docs/search/reactivesearch-api/reference/#customhighlight) values will be ignored.